absorensen/numbers_go_brrrr/m1_memory_hierarchies/s6_building_a_computational_graph.md

 ## Borrow Checking a Graph?
 Ok, so what if we actually wanted a more complex, and applicable in real-world circumstances?
 We ironically need to deal with the issues that Rust enforces through the borrow checker.
-If we have one node writing to multiple other nodes, that is fine.
+If we have one node writing to data read by multiple other nodes, that is fine.
+Under the hood wgpu handles synchronization such that the data is not read before written.

 <figure markdown>
 ![Image](../figures/graph_this_is_fine.png){ width="400" }